geminiplanetimager/gpi_pipeline/documentation/installation/relnotes.rst

   * Updated the gpitv contrast plot to display the wavelength of the slice when only one slice's contrast is plotted.
 (Wolff)
   * New display mode for Q and U Stokes parameters normalized by total intensity (Millar-Blanchaer)
   * For at Gemini South, fix Browse Files window's buttons for "Today's Raw Data" and "Today's Reduced Data" (Ingraham)
   * For at Gemini South, fix GPItv file dialogs to avoid trying to list the tens of thousands of files in the /dhs/perm directory.
+  * Removed contrast plots from SNR map mode for clarity (Ingraham)

 * Recipe Editor, Data Parser, Autoreducer GUIs: